jebindhanush/jebin-portfolio/README.md

 ## ⚙️ **PWA Features**

-✅ Offline caching via Service Worker
+✅ Offline support with Service Worker
-✅ Add to Home Screen (A2HS) support
+✅ Add to Home Screen (A2HS) enabled
-✅ Auto-version tracking using `version.json`
+✅ Auto version tracking using `version.json`
-✅ Installable across Android, iOS & Desktop
+✅ Cross-platform installable (Android, iOS, Desktop)
-✅ Fast, responsive, and SEO-friendly
+✅ Optimized for performance, accessibility & SEO

 ---

 ## 🚀 **Deployment (GitHub Actions + Pages)**

-This portfolio deploys **automatically** to **GitHub Pages** whenever changes are pushed to the `main` branch.
+This app is **automatically deployed** to GitHub Pages when changes are pushed to the `main` branch.

-**Workflow Overview:**
+**GitHub Actions Workflow:**

 ```yaml
 - name: Deploy Vite React App to gh-pages